[download a copy of the RFP, complete with matrices, here]

 Eligibility

 All UVA faculty are eligible to submit proposals.
-An individual may be listed as a PI or co-PI on no more than one Climate Collaborative proposal, but could be included on more than one research team.
+An individual may serve as the lead PI on no more than one Climate Collaborative proposal, but may be listed as a co-PI on one additional proposal.

 Proposal Submission Deadline

-Interested applicants must first submit a Letter of Intent, due March 15th, 1-2 pages, outlining the theme and rationale, including current work the Climate Collaborative will leverage; PI and co-PI names and affiliations; and anticipated budget expenses.
+A 1–2-page Letter of Intent is due by April 15th, outlining the theme and rationale, current work the Climate Collaborative will build upon, PI and co-PI names and affiliations, anticipated external partners, and anticipated budget expenses.

 Program Objectives

-All projects will connect local knowledge with academic research.
-While the individual questions addressed by each project will be specific to a locality, all projects should address the following broad questions:
+All projects will connect local knowledge with academic research to provide practical solutions to locality-specific climate challenges through interdisciplinary collaboration and two-way engagement of impacted communities.
+While the individual questions addressed by each project will depend on the community they are working with and the talents and interests of the research team, all projects should address the following broad questions:

-• What are the major climate change challenges the locality faces, based on climate research and as perceived by the community?
+- What are the major climate-related challenges the locality faces, as perceived by the community and based on climate risk?

-• What are the social and environmental assets and barriers in the locality that influence community mitigation and/or adaptation to climate challenges?
+- What are the social and environmental assets in the locality that can promote equitable community mitigation and/or adaptation to climate challenges?

-• What are the potential strategies and pathways for the community to build resilience to climate change, including co-benefits and trade-offs?
+- What are the potential strategies and pathways for the community to build equitable resilience to climate impacts, including co-benefits and trade-offs?

-• What lessons from the project might be applicable to other places around the world?
+- What lessons from the project might be applicable to other places around the world?
+How can your research results benefit society more broadly?

 Faculty, staff and students working on each funded project will be expected to meet regularly with those involved in the other parallel projects funded by the Climate Collaborative to share knowledge and contribute to fundamental and translational methods for climate solutions.
-Projects will by supported by the Institute for the Environment staff for communications, finances, and program integration.
-The Institute will hire a program coordinator to facilitate collaboration among the funded projects.
+Projects will be supported by the Environmental Institute staff for communications, finances, program integration, and collaboration among the funded projects.

 A. Project Description (15 pages maximum for 1-4):